alexgdebeer/EnsembleMethodBenchmark/README.md

 TODO:

  - Fix the noise
- - Inflate the noise of the likelihood?
+ - Inflate the noise of the likelihood (to avoid inverse crimes)?
+ - Add model error